Who is Affected with ADHD?

 , Marc Norris - Quebec, English, French - Skpe U.S. and internationally

 Elizabeth Ahmann, ScD, RN

-7. Monastra, Vincent J. (May 31, 2005).
+7. Monastra, V. J. (2005).
 Overcoming the barriers to effective treatment for attention-deficit/hyperactivity disorder: A neuro-educational approach.
 Science Direct.

-9. Ratey, J. An Update on Medications used in the Treatment of Attention Deficit Disorder.
+9. Ratey, J. (2006).
+An update on medications used in the treatment of attention deficit disorder Attention Deficit Disorder Association (ADDA)

 10. Rief, Sandra, F. (1993).
 How to Reach and Teach ADD/ADHD Children.
 Hoboken, NJ: Wiley & Sons.